all4one1/ShootGL/README.md

-# Shooting method with the quad-tree technique
+# Shooting method with the quad-tree technique and simple OpenGL window

 ## Clone
 ```